 Assisted reproduction is the use of medical treatments to help couples who are not able to get pregnant on their own achieve a pregnancy.

 In IVF, a woman is treated with hormones to cause her eggs to mature.
-The eggs are then retrieved during a surgical procedure such as ultrasound-guided needle aspiration or
+The eggs are then retrieved during a surgical procedure, such as an ultrasound-guided needle aspiration or

 laparoscopy.
 The eggs are then combined with a man’s sperm outside of the woman’s body in a laboratory dish.
 There, the eggs fertilize.
 The resulting embryos grow in the laboratory for a few days.
 The embryos are then transferred into the woman’s uterus.
 Embryos implant in the uterus, resulting in a pregnancy.